Docutils | Overview | About | Users | Reference | Developers

 Examples:

-$ rst2odt -s -g python_comments.txt > python_comments.odt
+$ rst2odt -s -g python_comments.rst > python_comments.odt

-$ rst2odt --source-url=odtwriter.txt --generator \
+$ rst2odt --source-url=odtwriter.rst --generator \

---stylesheet=/myconfigs/styles.odt odtwriter.txt > odtwriter.odt
+--stylesheet=/myconfigs/styles.odt odtwriter.rst > odtwriter.odt

 3.1 Configuration file